 Coverage.py can measure multi-threaded programs by default.
-If you are using more exotic concurrency, with the multiprocessing, greenlet, eventlet, or gevent libraries, then coverage.py will get very confused.
+If you are using more other concurrency support, with the multiprocessing, greenlet, eventlet, or gevent libraries, then coverage.py can get confused.
 Use the --concurrency switch to properly measure programs using these libraries.
 Give it a value of multiprocessing, thread, greenlet, eventlet, or gevent.
 Values other than thread require the C extension.